seigmenn/Cloud-Computing-Assignment2/README.md

 You are now deleting the following information:
 Identification: {id}
 URL: (webhook.URL)
-In which it was focued to look at the country of (webhook.ISO) and report a notification every (webhook.Calls) invocations.
+In which it was focused to look at the country of (webhook.ISO) and report a notification every (webhook.Calls) invocations.
 ```